Skip to main content

 Understanding Invoiced vs. Revenue

-The Invoiced, Collected, and Outstanding metrics reflect actual invoice documents and payments — they are not affected by the Include Cancelled or Zero-margin filters.
+The Invoiced, Collected, and Outstanding metrics reflect actual invoice documents and payments — they are not affected by a service’s financial treatment or by the Zero-margin filter.
 This means:

-• Invoiced may be higher than Revenue if services were cancelled after invoices were sent
+• Invoiced may be higher than Revenue if services were cancelled and excluded after invoices were sent

 • Invoiced may be lower than Revenue if not all services have been invoiced yet